Bruhat graphs and pattern avoidance: Definitions

 The symmetric group $S_n$ has a partial ordering known as {\bf Bruhat order}.
 Define $\pi\prec\sigma$ if $\ell(\pi)<\ell(\sigma)$ and there is a transposition $t$ such that $t\pi=\sigma$ (or equivalently a transposition $t^\prime$ such that $\pi t^\prime=\sigma$).
 Bruhat order is the transitive closure of $\prec$, so $\pi\leq\tau$ if there exist permutations $\sigma_1,\ldots,\sigma_k\in S_n$ such that $\pi\prec\sigma_1\prec\cdots\prec\sigma_k\prec\tau$.

 The {\bf Bruhat graph} for $S_n$ is the directed graph whose vertices are the elements of $S_n$, with edges defined as follows.
-Given permutations $\sigma$ and $\tau$, there is an edge $\sigma\rightarrow\tau$ if $\sigma\prec\tau$, meaning that $\ell(\sigma)<\ell(\tau)$ and there exists a transposition $t$ with $t\sigma=\tau$.
+Given permutations $\sigma$ and $\tau$, there is an edge $\sigma\rightarrow\tau$ if $\sigma\prec\tau$, meaning that $\ell(\sigma)<\ell(\tau)$ and there exists a transposition $t$ with $\sigma=\tau t$.
 (Note $\ell(\tau)-\ell(\sigma)$ need not equal 1.)
 Given a permutation $\pi$, the {\bf Bruhat graph for $\pi$}, denoted $\mathcal{B}(\pi)$, is the induced subgraph whose vertices are those labeled by permutations $\sigma$ with $\sigma\leq\pi$; this is the largest subgraph with unique sink $\pi$.

 The length of $\pi$ is the length of the longest directed path (necessarily from the identity to $\pi$) in $\mathcal{B}(\pi)$, and the absolute length of $\pi$ is the length of the shortest directed path in $\mathcal{B}(\pi)$ from the identity (which is graph theoretically the unique source) to $\pi$ (the unique sink).
+(Sometimes absolute length is defined as the length of the shortest undirected path, but a theorem of Dyer~\cite{Dyer} shows these two definitions are equivalent.)

 Now we give various definitions related to the notion of {\bf pattern containment}; a standard reference for this subject is~\cite{Bona}.
 Let $\pi\in S_k$ and $\tau\in S_n$ with $k\leq n$.
 We say that $\tau$ {\bf (pattern) contains} $\pi$ if there exist indices $1\leq i_1<\ldots<i_k\leq n$ such that $\tau(i_a)<\tau(i_b)$ if and only if $\pi(a)<\pi(b)$.
 We say $\tau$ {\bf (pattern) avoids} $\pi$ if $\tau$ does not contain $\pi$.